arthurprs/Cassandra-Elasticsearch-Sync/README.md

 * For Cassandra each worker can scan different parts of the partitioner ring in different machines/processes.
 * For ElasticSearch each worker can scan different ranges of ids in different machines/processes

-### Fault tolerance
+## Fault tolerance

 If a part of the sync process fails one must be able to resume somewhere but not from the start.

-### Full and Incremental Synchronization
+## Full and Incremental Synchronization

 Full synchronization is necessary for the first run and from time to time to make sure both databases are in full sync.
 Elasticsearch is known to lose writes after healing partitions for example.

 Incremental synchronization is the prefered way to run continuously as it only considers the changes since last sync thus putting less stress on the clusters.

-# Implementation
+# Implementation Details

-In this implementation I assumed all versions of your record will carry a timestamp along it (it can be the version field itself or another field as longs as if version increases the timestamp shall increase as well) which is reasonable and will make things a lot simpler/faster. ***If it's not the case the only change required is using a Cassandra LWT with the version field.***
+In this implementation I assumed all versions of the record carry a timestamp along it (it can be the version field itself or another field as longs as if version increases the timestamp shall increase as well) which is reasonable and will make things a lot simpler/faster. ***If it's not the case the only change required is using a Cassandra LWT with the version field.***

-For the sake of simplicity the implementation is also not distributed.
+*For the sake of simplicity the implementation is also not distributed.*

 ## Full Sync